FEATURED CREDIT CARDS

 Pros

-• Instant impact: Your credit score can increase instantly after you add eligible on-time payments.
+• Instant impact: Immediate score increase after adding eligible payments.

-• Controlled by you: You can choose which bills to add or remove at any time.
+• User-controlled: Choose which bills to add or remove at any time.

-• Helps thin files: It provides a way for those with limited credit history to build a stronger profile.
+• Helps thin files: Builds a stronger profile for those with limited credit history.

-• Not a miracle fix: It cannot repair bad credit history or eliminate the impact of excessive debt.
+• Not a miracle fix: Cannot repair bad credit or eliminate the impact of excessive debt.

-• UltraFICO: A free alternative that uses your banking behavior (like how long you've had accounts and your savings balance) to provide a more comprehensive credit picture to participating lenders.
+• UltraFICO: Free alternative using banking behavior to provide a credit picture to lenders.

-• Secured credit cards: A traditional way to build credit, a secured card requires a cash deposit that becomes your credit limit.
-On-time payments are reported to all three credit bureaus.
+• Secured credit cards: Traditional credit-building method with cash deposit.
+On-time payments are reported to all three bureaus.

-• Rent reporting services: Services like TurboTenant can report your rent payments to credit bureaus, often for a fee, which can help build your credit across multiple bureaus.
+• Rent reporting services: Services like TurboTenant can report rent payments to credit bureaus, often for a fee.

 Found this guide helpful?
 Bookmark it for future reference as you continue your financial journey!